dtaht/rtod/README.md

 to clean up after itself automatically.
 You will certainly see network routing misbehave badly - and it might take 10s of minutes for the network to recover, but it will, eventually.
 Usually.
-Still, in addition to disrupting your routing until many minutes after the test ends:
+Still, in addition to potentially disrupting your routing until many minutes after the test ends:

 - You may need to clean up nohup.out or kill off processes manually.